-Before the shipment proceeds a serial number is allocated for the ordered module.
-Prior to the module shipping, a Shipping Advice form listing the purchase order number, the model number, the serial number and date of shipment is sent to the purchaser.
-When the module is delivered, the CO can verify that the model and serial numbers on the outside of the packaging, the model and serial numbers attached to the encryptor itself, and the numbers listed on the Shipping Advice form, all match.
+When a CN6000 Series Encryptor is delivered, the CO can verify that the model and serial numbers on the outside of the packaging, the model and serial numbers attached to the encryptor itself, and the numbers listed on the order acknowledgement, all match.
 The CO can also verify that the encryptor has not been modified by examining the tamper evident seal on the outside of the unit.
-If the seal is broken, then the integrity of the encryptor cannot be assured and the supplier should be informed immediately.
+If the seal is broken, then the integrity of the encryptor cannot be assured the supplier should be informed immediately.

-Upon receipt of a CN9000 Series Encryptor, the following steps should be undertaken:
+Upon receipt of a CN6000 Series Encryptor, the following steps should be undertaken:

-- 1. Inspect the shipping label as well as the label on the bottom of the system to ensure it is the correct FIPSapproved version of the hardware. - 2.
+- 1. Inspect the shipping label as well as the label on the bottom of the system to ensure it is the correct FIPS-approved version of the hardware. - 2.
 Inspect the encryptor for signs of tampering.
 Check that the tamper evident tape and the covers of the device do not show any signs of tampering.
 If tampering is detected, return the device to the manufacturer.